mkhasnain/TrafficIQ-Using-Prolog/README.md

 a) Creating a Prolog Knowledge Base including defining predicates and facts as listed below to represent different traffic conditions based on the machine learning model traffic volume predictions.

+b) Defining the following facts for the knowledge base.
+  (i) Low Traffic: Less than 5 cars.
+  (ii) Medium Traffic: Between 6 to 20 cars.
+  (iii) High Traffic: Greater than 21 cars.